How To Fix iPhone 12 Pro Max Dimmed Screen Issue (Low Brightness)

 Fact: If you set Brightness to maximum and your iPhone 12 isn’t as bright as your previous iPhone, proceed with the next step.

-2. Auto Brightness
+2. Disable/Enable Auto Brightness

 - Open the Settings app.